naderAsadi/naderasadi.github.io/_pages/about.md

 ##### Research

-My research has focused on understanding and exploring innovative paradigms for the next generation of large scale deep learning systems, given any source of supervision.
+My research has focused on exploring innovative paradigms for the next generation of large scale deep learning systems, given any source of supervision.
 These systems will exhibit continuous growth in modalities (multi-modal learning), tasks (continual learning), and computation (decentralized learning).

 ##### Writings